Minimal Decision Dynamics and Contextual Probability: A Quantum Tug-of-War Model: Implications and Predictions

 \subsection{Theoretical implications}

 The QTOW framework developed in this work has several important theoretical implications for quantum cognition and decision theory.

-First, it provides a reinterpretation of quantum cognition as a theory constrained by structural necessity rather than descriptive adequacy.
-In the present framework, quantum probability does not enter as a modeling hypothesis.
-Instead, it emerges naturally as a minimal probabilistic structure consistent with conservation-based state updates and measurement-induced disturbance.
+First, it provides a reinterpretation of quantum cognition as a theory constrained by representational resources rather than descriptive adequacy.
+In the present framework, quantum probability is not used as an arbitrary fitting hypothesis.
+Instead, it is introduced as a compact probabilistic structure consistent with conservation-based state updates and measurement-induced disturbance.

 Second, the results clarify the limitations of classical models of decision making.
-Even when arbitrarily large hidden-state spaces are allowed, non-contextual classical descriptions become untenable once internal states cannot be accessed without disturbance.
+Non-contextual classical descriptions become untenable once internal states cannot be accessed without disturbance, unless one allows additional contextual labels, history-dependent memory, or an enlarged hidden-state representation.
 This establishes a principled boundary between classical and non-classical decision dynamics.

 Third, the framework connects decision-making theory with foundational notions from quantum physics.
 Contextuality, here quantified by KCBS-type inequalities, plays a role analogous to that in single-system quantum foundations, providing a conceptually device-independent criterion for ruling out classical explanations.